Knowing how to prepare for wildfire season has never been more urgent for those in high-risk areas.

 Share Evacuation Routes and Nearby Shelters

-Residents need to know where to go if they must evacuate their homes.
+Residents need to know where to go if they have to evacuate their homes.
 Make this information readily available by sharing your community’s evacuation plans and escape routes.
+You can share this email via email, text, or through your resident portal.
 Encourage your residents to download The Red Cross’ emergency app, as well, which allows them to look up the nearest shelters.

 Establish a Chain of Command